-Concepts of Engineering and Technology provides an overview of the various fields of science, technology, engineering, and mathematics and their interrelationships.
+Principles of Applied Enginering provides an overview of the various fields of science, technology, engineering, and mathematics and their interrelationships.
 Students will use a variety of computer hardware and software applications to complete assignments and projects.
 Upon completing this course, students will have an understanding of the various fields and will be able to make informed decisions regarding a coherent sequence of subsequent courses.
 Further, students will have worked on a design team to develop a product or system.
 Students will use multiple software applications to prepare and present course assignments.

 II.
 The aims and objectives for the courses are:

 • develop an appreciation of the significance of technology for life, society and the environment